 Leaf vacuums are excellent, but maybe you’re still on the fence about buying one.
 If that’s the case, here are some facts that might sway you:

-- They minimize effort: Raking uses a lot more effort than vacuuming does, and it can be more difficult too.
+- They minimize effort: Raking uses more effort than vacuuming does, and it can be more difficult.
 We know the struggle of raking against the wind or having pets or kids disturb leaves you’ve tidied.
 A leaf vacuum saves you energy and time, and they’re much more efficient than rakes and blowers.